csourav08/API-automation/README.md

 # API-automation

-You are required to have python 3x version.
+**You are required to have python 3x version.
+**

+This script will PERFORM:

+- GET POST PATCH DELETE requets.
+- POST requests with duplicate email adress will not be accepted.
+- Endpoints will not allow any invalid email address formats.

+**To run:
+**

 Clone the repo. --> open your terminal --> CD to your favourite path --> copy paste: **git clone https://github.com/csourav08/API-automation.git**